jwaterson/medexpress-consultation/README.md

 ## Ideas for Extension

-1. Save partial consultation result if form abandoned before submission.
-This of course, may require reauthentication for resumption.
+1. Save partial consultation result if the form is abandoned before submission.
+This of course, may require re-authentication for resumption.
 2. Tooling for support users to perform CRUD ops on:
    1. conditions (inc. questions)
    2. users